-The alert indicates that a VirtualMachine is experiencing early-stage lifecycle issues before a VMI can be successfully created.
+The alert indicates that a VM is experiencing early-stage lifecycle issues before a VMI can be successfully created.
 This typically occurs during the initial phases of VM startup when KubeVirt is trying to provision resources, pull images, or schedule the workload.

-Affected States:
+Affected states:

-kubectl get vm <vm-name> -n <namespace> -o yaml
+$ kubectl get vm <vm-name> -n <namespace> -o yaml

 # Check VM events for error messages

-kubectl describe vm <vm-name> -n <namespace>
+$ kubectl describe vm <vm-name> -n <namespace>

 # Look for related events in the namespace

-kubectl get events -n <namespace> --sort-by='.lastTimestamp'
+$ kubectl get events -n <namespace> --sort-by='.lastTimestamp'

 # Check node resources and schedulability

-kubectl get nodes -o wide
+$ kubectl get nodes -o wide

-kubectl describe nodes
+$ kubectl describe nodes

 # Check storage classes and provisioners

-kubectl get storageclass
+$ kubectl get storageclass

-kubectl get pv,pvc -n <namespace>
+$ kubectl get pv,pvc -n <namespace>

 # For DataVolumes (if using)

-kubectl get datavolume -n <namespace>
+$ kubectl get datavolume -n <namespace>

-kubectl describe datavolume <dv-name> -n <namespace>
+$ kubectl describe datavolume <dv-name> -n <namespace>

 # If using containerDisk, verify image accessibility from the affected node